hexojs/site/source/docs/writing.md

 $ hexo new photo "My Gallery"
 ```

-When you running this command, Hexo will try to find `photo.md` in `scaffolds` folder and build the post based on it.
-The following is the available variables in scaffolds:
+When you run this command, Hexo will try to find `photo.md` in the `scaffolds` folder and build the post based on it.
+The following placeholders are available in scaffolds:

-Variable | Description
+Placeholder | Description
 --- | ---
 `layout` | Layout
 `title` | Title